 Buses depart Chiang Mai’s Arcade bus station four times per day for the nine hour winding journey via Mae Sarieng.
 The bus company is called Prempracha Transport, they also provide minivan services.

-Kan Air and Bangkok Airways operates scheduled flights to Mae Hong Son from Chiang Mai with 3 daily flights, depending on the season.
+Bangkok Airways operates scheduled flights to Mae Hong Son from Chiang Mai with 3 daily flights, depending on the season.
 There is currently no direct connection from Bangkok to Mae Hong Son, all flights transit via Chiang Mai.

 Getting Around Mae Hong Son

 The town itself isn’t very big so walking is a practical means of getting around during the cooler months.
 However in summer, temperatures can hover around 40º C making walking uncomfortable for most.
 Renting a bicycle or motorbike can be worthwhile and tuk-tuks are readily available for short journeys.

 The high mountain ranges and surrounding misty jungles help to keep Mae Hong Son significantly cooler than many of Thailand’s other regions.
 There are three main seasons in Mae Hong Son with an annual average temperature of 25 ºC.
 In the cool season, October through February, Mae Hong Son experiences a large contrast between daytime and evening temperatures with morning temperatures averaging 21ºC, and evening temperatures dropping as low as 6ºC.
 December and January are the coldest months in Mae Hong Son.